FreeCommander

 File System Support

-FreeCommander supports a wide range of file systems, including:
+FreeCommander supports various file systems, including:

 • NTFS